mrxiaohe/RobustStats.jl/README.md

-####24. `onestep()`
+#### `hpsi`
-Compute one-step M-estimator of location using Huber's Psi.
+Compute Huber's ψ.
 The default bending constant is 1.28.

+    julia> hpsi(x)
+    20-element Array{Float64,1}:
+    1.28
+    0.787659
+    0.317322
+    0.972165
+    0.400421
+    ...

+#### `onestep`
+Compute one-step M-estimator of location using Huber's ψ.
+The default bending constant is 1.28.

     julia> onestep(x)
-    1.384070801414857
+    1.3058109021286803

 ####25. `onesampb()`
-Compute a bootstrap, .95 confidence interval for the measure of location corresponding to the argument est. By default, a one-step M-estimator of location based on Huber's Psi is used.
+Compute a bootstrap, .95 confidence interval for the measure of location corresponding to the argument est. By default, a one-step M-estimator of location based on Huber's ψ is used.
 The default number of bootstrap samples is nboot=2000. nv=0 when computing a p-value.

     julia> onesampb(x)
     Estimate:             1.384071